ManiRatnam0001/Basic_Singleton_Design_Pattern/README.md

 ENUM

-Enum is said to be one of the best ways to create singleton in many programming language
+Enum is said to be one of the best ways to create singleton in many programming languages.